The Olsen Gang in a Fix: Plot

 After a tremendously daring or at least badly planned and utterly unsuccessful attempt to rob a savings bank, Egon is jailed.
 When released, he has now been rehabilitated by the pretty social worker Bodil.
 He gets a steady job at a toy factory and hopes to impress by being a lawful citizen.
-Despite Benny and Kjelds objections Egon is clear in his mind, and instead they also begin a life of being lawful citizens.
+Despite Benny and Kjeld's objections Egon is clear in his mind, and instead they also begin a life of being lawful citizens.

 Although it starts well for the gang, they are eventually thrown back towards a criminal path, when they are accused of a robbery committed right in front of them in the vault of the Danish National Bank, where they serve as cleaning people, after a mishap at the toy factory.
 Although the police think that the gang committed the robbery, it is in fact the mafia boss Serafimo "Spats" Motzarella [sic] (Harold Stone) who sent a team to rob the vault and place the loot, allegedly the Danish crown jewels, in a cello case.
 It is revealed that the jewels on display at Rosenborg Castle are copies, as the original jewels were to be sold in secrecy to relieve the country's dire economical situation.

-The gang, who are now really in the fix, must bring back the jewels in order to avoid the accusation.
-They succeed to hijack the cello case from the airport as the gangsters are leaving the country, but the gangsters manage to track them back to their residing place, a bar in Copenhagen, which ends up being shot to pieces by the gangsters as they repossess the cello case.
+The gang, who are now really in a fix, must bring back the jewels in order to avoid the accusation.
+They succeed in hijacking the cello case from the airport as the gangsters are leaving the country, but the gangsters manage to track them back to their residing place, a bar in Copenhagen, which ends up being shot to pieces by the gangsters as they regain the cello case.
 Through a variety of disguises and diversion, the gang manage to trick the gangsters and re-repossess the cello case, but now they are not only wanted by the gangsters, but also by the officious detective Mortensen.
-After a long car chase and a lucky escape, they enroll Benny's heavily alcohol-using brother Dynamite-Harry, an expert in explosives, to open cello case at a remote gravel pit.
+After a long car chase and a lucky escape, they enroll Benny's heavily alcohol-using brother Dynamite-Harry, an expert in explosives, to open the cello case at a remote gravel pit.